Wake Forest High School

 Wake Forest High School is a four-year high school (9-12) located in Wake Forest, North Carolina.

+History

+Established in 1941 as Wake Forest-Rolesville High School, the school served the communities of Wake Forest and Rolesville.
+Due to growth in the area, the school was split when nearby Rolesville High School opened its doors to students in 2013.

 Demographics

 In 2016-2017 there were just over 2,000 students attending Wake Forest High School.
 59.4% of the student body was White, 23.0% was Black, 12.1% was Hispanic, 1.8% was Asian, and 3.7% was two or more races.
 Less than 1% of the students were Other.

 Academics

 On the College Board SAT, the school had a participation rate of 66% with an average score of 1,024.
 On the North Carolina, Math I, End-of-Course Test 10.2% of the participants were at or above grade level.
 For Biology, the average was 65% compared to the state average of 46%.
 For English II, the average was 63% while the state's average was 51%.

+Athletics

+Wake Forest High School is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 7A school.
+It is a part of the Northern Six 6A/7A Conference.